MacDue/Mank-Spec/spec/expressions.md

 - Macro identifiers are used to call to [builtin macros](#builtin-functions-and-macros).
 - Specialized identifiers are used to specialize generic functions or types (in cases where the specializations cannot be inferred).
 - Paths are used to access entities within a named scope.
-  - Currently paths are only used to access enum members.
+  - Currently, paths are only used to access enum members.

 ```mank
 foo_bar        # identifier